Bass Rock: Settlement

 The earliest recorded proprietors are the Lauder of the Bass family, from whom Sir Harry Lauder is descended.
 According to legend, the island is said to have been a gift from King Malcolm III of Scotland.
 The crest on their heraldic arms is, appropriately, a gannet sitting upon a rock.

-The 15th-century Scottish philosopher and historian Hector Boece gave the following description (original spelling):
+The 15th-century Scottish writer Hector Boece gave the following description (original spelling):

-The family had a castle on the island from an early date.
-Sir Robert de Lawedre is mentioned by Blind Harry in The Actes and Deidis of the Illustre and Vallyeant Campioun Schir William Wallace as a compatriot of William Wallace, and Alexander Nisbet recorded his tombstone in 1718, in the floor of the old kirk in North Berwick: "here lies Sir Robert de Lawedre, great laird of the Bass, who died May 1311".
-Five years later his son received that part of the island which until then had been retained by The Church because it contained the holy cell of Saint Baldred.
-A century on Wyntown's Cronykil relates: "In 1406 King Robert III, apprehensive of danger to his son James (afterwards James I) from the Duke of Albany, placed the youthful prince in the safe-custody of Sir Robert Lauder in his secure castle on the Bass prior to an embarkation for safer parts on the continent."
-Subsequently, says Tytler, "Sir Robert Lauder of the Bass was one of the few people whom King James I admitted to his confidence."
-In 1424 Sir Robert Lauder of the Bass, with 18 men, had safe conduct with a host of other noblemen, as a hostage for James I at Durham.
-J J Reid also mentions that "in 1424 when King James I returned from his long captivity in England, he at once consigned to the castle of the Bass, Walter Stewart, the eldest son of Murdoch Stewart, Duke of Albany, his cousin.
-The person who received the payments for the prisoner's support was Sir Robert Lauder", whom Tytler further describes as "a firm friend of the King".
-The second-last Lauder laird, George Lauder of the Bass died in his castle on the Bass in 1611.
+The origins of the castle are unknown.
+Sir Robert de Lawedre is mentioned by Blind Harry in The Actes and Deidis of the Illustre and Vallyeant Campioun Schir William Wallace.
+His tombstone, in the old kirk in North Berwick, as recorded in 1718, read "here lies Sir Robert de Lawedre, great laird Congalton and the Bass, who died May 1311".
+In 1316, his son obtained the whole island with that part previously retained by the Church because it contained the holy cell of Saint Baldred.

+In 1406, as related by Walter Bower and Andrew of Wyntoun's Cronykil, King Robert III, apprehensive of danger to his son James (afterwards James I) from the Black Douglases, placed the prince in the safety of the Castle of the Bass.
+James embarked on the Maryenknecht but was detained in England.
+In 1424 Robert Lauder, with 18 men, had safe conduct with a host of other noblemen, as a hostage for James I at Durham.
+When King James I returned from captivity in England, he imprisoned his cousin, Walter Stewart, the eldest son of Murdoch Stewart, Duke of Albany, in the Castle of the Bass.
+Walter's custodians were John Heryng and Robert Lauder, now a close royal councillor.

-In May 1497 King James IV visited the Bass and stayed in the castle with a later Sir Robert Lauder of the Bass (d.bef Feb 1508).
+In May 1497 King James IV visited the Bass and stayed in the castle with a later Sir Robert Lauder of the Bass.
 The boatmen who conveyed the King from Dunbar were paid 14 shillings.
-George Lauder of the Bass entertained King James VI of Scotland when he visited the Bass in 1581; the king was so enamoured that he offered to buy the island, a proposition which did not commend itself to George Lauder.
-The King appears to have accepted the situation with good grace.
+George Lauder entertained King James VI of Scotland when he visited the Bass in 1581; the king was so enamoured that he offered to buy the island, a proposition which did not commend itself to George Lauder.
 George was a Privy Counsellor – described as the King's "familiar councillor" – and tutor to the young Prince Henry.

-During the 16th and 17th centuries there was sufficient grass present for 100 sheep to graze.
+Anne of Denmark planned to visit the Bass in June 1597 while staying at Seton Palace.
+The second-last Lauder laird, George Lauder of the Bass died in his castle on the Bass in 1611.

+In 1848 it was reported that there were "about a score and a half" of sheep grazing on the island.
+By 1870 it was claimed that "twenty-five sheep could be grazed on the grassy top of the rock".